 Unable to come up with vendors and ideas to fit your budget?
 Consult with a wedding consultant and/or planner.
 They can help you find these “hidden gem” vendors that they have already vetted and that fit your wedding budget and wedding style.

 There will always be a wedding vendor that will match your budget.
 Now, if for some reason, you are unable to find wedding vendors to match your budget or you are also not willing to do a lot of DIY stuff, try looking for online services that can be “half done” so you won’t have to do a FULL DIY.

-One example of this is flowers from The Bouqs, where they offer pre-arranged wedding bouquets and centerpieces.
+One example of this is flowers from The Bouqs, which offer pre-arranged wedding bouquets and centerpieces.
 This means essentially all you’ll need to do is to place them on the table.
-Hopefully, you can ask someone to help you or, better, do for you completely.
+Hopefully, you can ask someone to help you or, better, do it for you completely.

 Once you have more information on pricing and options, sit down with your partner and create a priority list.
 Non-negotiables should be set and also met for both parties.
 When these are laid out, it will be a little bit easier to comprise the rest.

 Creative wedding consultants and wedding planners can help you develop options that you might not have come up with.
 Where both your and your partner’s non-negotiables are met without completely compromising on the rest.

 Wedding consultants usually have an hourly rate of $80 to upwards of $300.
 They are an additional cost to your budget.
 But you can take advantage of their experience and expertise to elevate your wedding.

 Having a professional help you put together your ideas and organize your thoughts will be a great advantage as you start your wedding planning journey.

 This complete wedding planning guide won’t be complete without telling you about the essentials.

 Lots of decisions to make ahead as you move along this wedding planning journey.
 The wedding essentials we are talking about here are setting up your foundation, support system, and headspace.